open5e/open5e/source/classes/warlock.rst

 *Prerequisite: 15th level*

-You can cast *arcane eye* at will, without expending a spell slot.
+You can cast :ref:`srd:arcane-eye` at will, without expending a spell slot.

 Voice of the Chain Master
 ^^^^^^^^^^^^^^^^^^^^^^^^^